arcandys/MoneyBank/README.md

 This is a project developped to improve our skills in Java development.
 *This a fake banking app and does not represent a real product, service or company.*

+To launch the app, install Android Studio, and a device with APK 33, then open the project folder.

 **Developped by "arcandys" & Romain**